jmjatlanta/bitshares-core-wiki/Wallet-Server-Architecture.md

 The user can update their data with this call:

-    server.saveWallet( encrypted_data, signature )
+    server.saveWallet( original_local_hash, encrypted_data, signature )

 The signature can be used to derive the public key under which encrypted_data should be stored.
 The server will have to verify that derived public key exists in the database or this method will fail.
+If the original_local_hash does not match the wallet being overwritten this method needs to fail.

-Lastly the user can change their "key" with the following call:
+The user can change their "key" with the following call:

-    server.changePassword( encrypted_data, old_signature, new_signature )
+    server.changePassword( original_local_hash, original_signature, new_encrypted_data, new_signature )

-After this call the public key used to lookup this wallet will be the one derived from *new_signature* and *encrypted_data*.
-A wallet must exist at the *old_public_key* derived from *old_signature*.
+After this call the public key used to lookup this wallet will be the one derived from *new_signature* and *new_encrypted_data*.
+A wallet must exist at the *old_public_key* derived from the *original_local_hash* and *original_signature*.

+The user may delete their wallet with the following call:

+    server.deleteWallet( local_hash, signature )

+For security reasons, this delete is permanent.
+The user may repeat the process to create a new wallet using the same email.

 ## Generating Public Keys